aspose-total/Aspose.Total-Products/total/en/java/conversion/wordml-to-ppt/_index.md

 {{< blocks/products/pf/feature-page-header h1="Convert WORDML to PPT via Java or Online App" h2="WORDML to PPT conversion by using on premise Java API within any Java J2SE, J2EE, J2ME applications without using Microsoft<sup>&reg;</sup> PowerPoint or Word" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+Developers often need to convert WORDML files to PPT programmatically.
+Fortunately, this process can be automated with the help of the File Automation Java libraries [Aspose.Total for Java](https://products.aspose.com/total/java/).
+This library provides a few simple steps to render the WORDML file into a PPT.

+The first step is to load the WORDML file using [Aspose.Words for Java](https://products.aspose.com/words/java/).
+This library provides a range of features to manipulate the WORDML file, such as converting it to HTML.

+The second step is to use the powerful PowerPoint manipulation Java API [Aspose.Slides for Java](https://products.aspose.com/slides/java/) to create a new Presentation.
+This library allows you to write HTML content into the Presentation and save it as a PPT.

-Often times developers have to convert WORDML file to PPT programmatically.
-By using the File Automation Java libraries [Aspose.Total for Java](https://products.aspose.com/total/java/) you can automate the rendering process in a few simple steps.
-You can load your WORDML file by using [Aspose.Words for Java](https://products.aspose.com/words/java/) and convert it to HTML.
-After that by using powerful PowerPoint manipulation Java API [Aspose.Slides for Java](https://products.aspose.com/slides/java/) you can create a new Presentation, write HTML content in it, and save it as PPT.
+By following these two steps, developers can easily convert WORDML files to PPT programmatically.
+The File Automation Java libraries [Aspose.Total for Java](https://products.aspose.com/total/java/) provides a comprehensive set of features to automate the rendering process.
+With the help of [Aspose.Words for Java](https://products.aspose.com/words/java/) and [Aspose.Slides for Java](https://products.aspose.com/slides/java/), developers can quickly and easily convert WORDML files to PPT.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}